piemonte/PBJVideoPlayer/README.md

 ## License

-'PBJVideoPlayer' is available under the MIT license, see the [LICENSE](https://github.com/piemonte/PBJVideoPlayer/blob/master/LICENSE) file for more information.
+PBJVideoPlayer is available under the MIT license, see the [LICENSE](https://github.com/piemonte/PBJVideoPlayer/blob/master/LICENSE) file for more information.